 Armenian Quarter is the smallest of all four quarters.
 Actually, it covers about 14% of the total area of the Old City, and it is located in the southwest corner.
 Today in this quarter you can see the Armenian Patriarch of Jerusalem, an Armenian museum, library, and the Cathedral of St. James, built in the 12th by the Crusaders.

 There you can see restaurants, shops, hotels, hostels, museums, and many Jewish religious schools and synagogues.

 One of the most interesting streets in the Jewish quarter is Cardo Maximus.
 The remains were found during the excavations in 1969.
-Actually, the Roman Emperor Hadrian rebuilt Jerusalem in the 130s AD, like other Roman cities.
+The Roman Emperor Hadrian rebuilt Jerusalem in the 130s AD, like other Roman cities.
 And the “Cardo” means “heart” in Latin, meaning that the Cardo was the main street and runs through the heart of the Roman cities.

 Cardo was paved and about 22 meters wide road filled with colonnades, arcades, and covered walkways.
 In the 7th century during the Muslim rule, it became a marketplace, and later, the Crusaders used it as a bazaar in the 12th century as well.
 Today we can see only a few columns and the pavement.

 The Temple Mount (Haram Al-Sharif)

 The Temple Mount is a very sacred and important place for Jewish, Christians, and Muslims.
 So it is known as Haram Al-Sharif, the Noble Sanctuary, and Mount Moriah as well.
 Today it is a plaza on an elevated area, nestled behind the Western Wall in the south-eastern corner of the Old City.